hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 Selection Only
    When checked, only selected objects are exported.
 Otherwise export all objects in the scene.

+Export Hierarchy
+   Preserves the object hierarchy if no keyframe section is written.
+Blender can read the hierarchy chunks but most importers do not use them, therefore only recommended if the file is used in Blender only.

 Write Keyframe
    Writes the keyframe section of a 3ds file and exports the animation if an action was found.
    The animation can be imported the same way, un-check if any importer crashes,